mwojnars/hypertag/docs/index.md

 writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and removes the need for explicit closing tags.
-Hypertag provides advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, unprecedented support for code reuse with native custom tags (_hypertags_), and much more.
+Hypertag provides advanced control of page rendering with native control blocks;
+high level of modularity thanks to Python-like imports; unprecedented support for code reuse with native custom tags (_hypertags_), and much more.
-If you are new to Hypertag, first see the [Github page](https://github.com/mwojnars/hypertag) and a [Quick Start](https://github.com/mwojnars/hypertag#quick-start) for a brief introduction.
+If you are new to Hypertag, see the [Github page](https://github.com/mwojnars/hypertag) and a [Quick Start](https://github.com/mwojnars/hypertag#quick-start) for a brief introduction.

 Authored by [Marcin Wojnarski](http://www.linkedin.com/in/marcinwojnarski).

 **NOTE:** Hypertag is currently in Alpha phase.
 The documentation is under development.

+## Install

+(TODO)

 # Language Reference